LukeLikesDirt/Repro-ject/README.md

 You should use the output, for example `/data/group/"your_lab_name"/home/"your-username"/mambaforge/envs/R/bin/R`, for the "R › Rpath: Linux" setting in VS Code (Step 2).

-Alternitivly, if you are not using an R environement,
+Alternatively, if you are not using an R environment,

 Once you have obtained the paths for both settings, you can configure them in Visual Studio Code: